We all have a part to play in stopping infections from becoming resistant to medical treatments

 A message from the First Nations Health Authority's Infection Prevention Consultation Services

 World Antimicrobial Resistance (AMR) Awareness Week (Nov.
-18-22), held annually, promotes global awareness and action to prevent the spread of infections that are resistant to infections.
+18-22), held annually, promotes global awareness and action to prevent the spread of infections that are resistant to antibiotics.
 Education is a key part of ensuring everyone is aware of best practices that reduce AMR's impact on health and wellness.

 Infection Prevention and Control (IPC) measures play a pivotal role in this effort by helping to prevent infections from occurring in the first place.
 This is one of the most direct ways to reduce antimicrobial use and prevent drug resistance.